30 Examples of Stunning Architecture Around the World

 "Built in just six years in the mid-sixth century A.D., Istanbul's Hagia Sophia has been a place of worship for Christians and Muslims.
 Today it is a museum."

 Located in Istanbul, this museum is absolutely stunning.
 Wildly famous for it's reputation for place of worship, people of various faiths have come to visit for many years from many places.
-And beyond the worshippers, architects flock to see this beautiful layered building.
+And beyond the worshippers, architects flock to see this beautifully layered building.

 9. British Museum, London